 Dr. Owusu Brempong

-Prof. John Nabila
+Professor John Nabila

 Professor Nabila is a lecturer in the Faculty of Geography and Population Studies at the University of Ghana, Legon.
 A “Best Teacher” award winner, he has the reputation of making orientation to Ghana as simple as it can ever be.
-He thus is one of the first lecturers SIT students meet at the beginning of the seminars on social transformation and cultural expression.
+Thus, he is one of the first lecturers SIT students meet at the beginning of the seminars on social transformation and cultural expression.
 A senior scholar and elder statesman, he is currently the chairman of Ghana’s Council of Traditional Chiefs, a parliamentary position that has kept him busy traveling, but has not stopped him from attending classes.
 He still lectures on population studies and the geography of Ghana.
 Although he is no longer a constant ISP advisor, he has continued helping students locate communities for ISP studies.

 Rabbi Kohain Halevi

 Antoinette Kudoto is the best known female drummer in Ghana.
 Based in the old capital of Ghana, Cape Coast, she is a prominent music maker among tourists as she concentrates on promoting the cause of disadvantaged youth (“street kids”) by teaching performance skills to young people who have dropped out of school so they can earn a living.
 During the program’s tour of the Central Region in the south, she performs for the group and discusses the position of the female musician in Ghana and her struggle to make changes.
 In 2011 and 2012, she traveled to the US for performance engagements more often than ever before.
-A number of SIT students have apprenticed with her either to study dance and drum or to write an ISP on the rights of the disadvantaged, and she is very open to students who would like to work with her in order to gain dance skills or to explore employment prospects for youths.
+A number of SIT students have apprenticed with her either to study dance and drumming or to write an ISP on the rights of the disadvantaged, and she is very open to students who would like to work with her in order to gain dance skills or to explore employment prospects for youth.